N1nn1/dye_depot/README.md

 ## License

 This project's code is licensed under [ARR](LICENSE).
-You can use it in your Modpack, but if you would like clarification or more explicit permission, either contact me personally on Discord: `ninnih`, or join my [server](https://discord.gg/fT4MKzUTZS).
+You can use it in your Modpack, but if you would like clarification or more explicit permission join the [discord server](https://discord.gg/tvqjhCxkwg).

 ![Divider](https://cdn.modrinth.com/data/cached_images/1ccd731a59f2b97cc9189ceb9b073d0b61476424.png)